alttch/rmodbus/README.md

 ## Modbus context

 The rule is simple: one standard Modbus context per application.
-10k+10k 16-bit registers and 10k+10k coils is usually more than enough.
+10k+10k 16-bit registers and 10k+10k coils are usually more than enough.
 This takes about 43Kbytes of RAM, but if you need to reduce context size, download library source and change *CONTEXT_SIZE* constant in "context.rs".